GSoft-Goldsmiths/iLost-main/documents/hardware-research.md

 SkyHook data is stored in the United States raising privacy concerns, however SkyHook has “Skyhook has certified to the EU-U.S. Privacy Shield Framework for the transfer of Personal Information from the EEA to the United States” so we can still deploy using SkyHook
 ### https://www.privacyshield.gov/participant?id=a2zt0000000KzW8AAK&status=Active 21/11/17   21:15

+## RFID (Radio Frequency Identification) systems

+Passive RFID systems use tags with no internal power source and instead are powered by the electromagnetic energy transmitted from an RFID reader.

+Made up of two main components – the tag’s antenna and the microchip or integrated circuit.

+There are three main frequencies within which passive RFID tags operate:
+125 – 134 KHz – Low Frequency (LF) range : 1 – 10 centimeters.
+13.56 MHz – High Frequency (HF) & Near-Field Communication (NFC)			range: 1 centimeter up to 1 meter.
+865 – 960 MHz – Ultra High Frequency (UHF)  range:  5 – 6 meters

+## Pros of Passive RFID:
+Smaller tags
+Much cheaper tags (starting from £1 - £20+)
+Thinner/more flexible tags
+Higher range of tag options
+Tags can last a lifetime without a battery (depending on the wear and tear)

+## Cons of Passive RFID:
+The tag can be read only at short distances.
+Passive tags have difficulty sending data through liquids or metal.
+The orientation of a passive RFID tag must be just right or the reader won't locate it.

+## Active RFID systems use battery-powered RFID tags that continuously broadcast their own signal (like a cell phone).

+Made up of three essential parts – a reader (or interrogator), antenna, and a tag.

+There are two main frequencies used by active systems – 433 MHz and 915 MHz

+ Pros of Active RFID Tags:

+Extremely Long Read Range
+Increased tag abilities with partnered technologies (GPS, sensors, etc.)
+Extremely Rugged tag options
+It can have more memory to, store more data.
+Cons of Passive RFID:
+Sensitive to harsh environment
+Costs more (starting from 15/20£ a piece)
+Larger size and weight.

+## Conclusions:
+Either RFID system has advantages and disadvantages of their own, depending on needs.

+Speaking for our purpose an active ultra-wideband (UWB) RFID system, would be able to determine a tagged objects location within few inches.
+But UWB tags are really expensive.

+A passive UHF RFID system can provide about 5 - 10 metres of read range (distance from which a reader can communicate with tag).
+These can tell the tag is within a read field, but not specifically where within the field.

+Passive RFID system uses something called Received Signal Strength Indicator (RSSI) to determine how close the tagged object is to the RFID interrogator.
+RSSI can’t tell if tag is, for example 20 cm away, but it can tell if tagged object is getting closer or further away.